diodemusic/hex-dump/README.md

 # Hex Dump CLI Tool

 A simple hex dump CLI tool written in Rust.
-It reads a file's raw bytes and prints them in a structured hex + ASCII table.
+It reads a file's raw bytes and prints them in a structured hex + optional ASCII table.

 ---